 Please use the course Calendar on the Canvas page.
-You will find all the due dates on the course Calendar. (a) Five Module Exams - work through all of the Module course materials before you take the Module Exam(s) - each will be worth 75 points toward the total score.
-You will have 65 minutes to take the module exams = Total 375 points (b) Ten Discussion Topics - each one must be at least 200 words for an initial posting and 50-100 words for a second response posting.
-Each discussion topic will be worth 20 points toward the total score. = Total 200 points (c) Online Textbook Quizzes- 5 quizzes overall with 10 questions in each quiz.
-Each question is worth 2 points. = 100 points (c) Getting Started Quiz- please take the Getting Starting quiz in the Modules section of the Canvas site.
-You will get 2 chances to take the quiz and I will take your highest score= 10 points (d) Introduction Discussion Post- Click on the Discussion Tab and write a post that introduces yourself.
-You must reply to 2 other students posts for full points= 15 points Total = 700 points Important notes for Summer Quarter Summer Quarter is 3 weeks shorter than a normal quarter at Bellevue College.
+You will find all the due dates on the course Calendar. (a) Four Module Exams - work through all of the Module course materials before you take the Module Exam(s) - each will be worth 75 points toward the total score.
+You will have 70 minutes to take the module exams = Total 300 points (b) Eight Discussion Topics - each one must be at least 250 words for an initial posting and 50-100 words for a second response posting.
+Each discussion topic will be worth 15 points toward the total score. = Total 120 points (c) Online Textbook Quizzes- 4 quizzes overall with 10 questions in each quiz.
+Each question is worth 2 points. = 80 points (c) Getting Started Quiz- please take the Getting Starting quiz in the Modules section of the Canvas site.
+This assignment is ungraded and carries 0 points (d) Introduction Discussion Post- Click on the Discussion Tab and write a post that introduces yourself.
+You must reply to 2 other students posts for full points.
+This is your first extra credit assignment of the quarter.
+Total = 500 points Important notes for Summer Quarter Summer Quarter is 3 weeks shorter than a normal quarter at Bellevue College.
 The benefit of this is that you finish earlier than normal and can enjoy a bit of time off before Fall Quarter but the negative aspect of this is that the class is more compressed than normal.
 It is essential that you manage your time well and make sure to turn in all assignments by the due date.
 This class will have 3 due dates (please note all due dates end at 11:59 PM).
 The first due date is July 6th.
 The "Introduce Yourself" discussion post and the "Getting Started Quiz" are due on this day.
-The second due date is July 27th.
-The following assignments are due on this day: 6 Online discussions, 3 Online quizzes and 2 Module exams Discussion topics 1,2,3,4, 5 and 6 Online quizzes: Chapters 2 and 3 quiz, Chapters 4 and 5 quiz, Chapters 6 and 7 quiz Module exams 1 and 2 The third and final due date is August 16th at 11:59.
-The following assignments are due this day: 4 Online Discussions, 2 Online quizzes and 3 Module Exams Discussion topics 7,8,9 and 10 Online quizzes: Chapters 8 and 9 quiz and Chapters 10 and 13 quiz Module exams 3, 4 and 5 Online textbook extra credit quiz (optional) Note that there will be no late work accepted for the August 16th deadline.
+The second due date is July 25th.
+The following assignments are due on this day: 4 Online discussions, 2 Online quizzes and 2 Module exams Discussion topics 1,2,3, and 4 Online quizzes: Chapters 2 and 3 quiz and Chapters 4 and 5 quiz Module exams 1 and 2 The third and final due date is August 14th at 11:59.
+The following assignments are due this day: 4 Online Discussions, 2 Online quizzes and 3 Module Exams Discussion topics 5, 6, 7, and 8 Online quizzes: Chapters 6 and 7 quiz and Chapters 8 and 9 quiz Module exams 3 and 4 Online textbook extra credit quiz (optional) Note that there will be no late work accepted for the August 14th deadline.
 You can turn all assignments in before the due date.
 In this sense, the class is a self-paced course.
 You could finish the entire course on any day although I would certainly recommend spreading the work out over a few weeks at the very least!
-You will not see your correct and incorrect answers for the module exams until August 17th.

 Here is a breakdown of the required work: